Domain Gap Estimation for Source Free Unsupervised Domain Adaptation with Many Classifiers: Introduction

 The seminal theoretical work~\cite{ben2010theory} proposed to use the symmetric difference hypothesis space $\mathcal{H}\Delta\mathcal{H}$ to measure the domain gap as Equation~\eqref{eq:hh_divergence} which mainly considers the disagreement between two hypotheses in both domains. \begin{small}

-\end{small} Then theoretically, a good algorithm of UDA should bound the gap tight so that the following adaptation could optimize the model to minimize the domain gap correctly.
+\end{small} Then theoretically, a good algorithm of UDA should bound the gap tightly so that the following adaptation could optimize the model to minimize the domain gap correctly.
 When the source data are available in adaptation, the bi-classifier model, such as MCD~\cite{saito2018maximum} and BCDM~\cite{li2020bi}, can actually search the whole $\mathcal{H}\Delta\mathcal{H}$ space to determine the upper bound of the domain gap.
-However this bound of bi-classifier model will become much looser when source data are unavailable in adaptation for practical UDA tasks, for example the VisDA~\cite{peng2017visda} benchmark with 12 categories.
+However this bound of bi-classifier model will become much looser when source data are unavailable in adaptation for practical UDA tasks, because the classifiers of the bi-classifier model are always fixed to maintain the source domain knowledge~\cite{liang2020we}.
+Figure~\ref{fig:introduction}~(a) demonstrates that for 3-category task, the disagreement ratio of bi-classifier model is $\frac{2}{3}$, saying that there are two disagreements satisfying $C_1\oplus C_2=1 $ among the three configurations.
+This ratio is larger than $\frac{1}{2}$, the ratio of 2-category task.
+If the classification task has more categories, the disagreement ratio closes to 1.
+In this sense, the bi-classifier model provides a much looser upper bound in source free setting.